AY2425S2-CS2103T-T14-3/tp/docs/UserGuide.md

 ```

 💡 **Cool Features:**
-- Case-insensitive search (We don’t judge your capitalization skills). 🔠
+- Case-insensitive search (We do not judge your capitalization skills). 🔠
-- Partial matches work—so even if you only remember "Jane," you’re good. 🧠
+- Partial matches work—so even if you only remember "Jane," you are good to go. 🧠

 ---
 ### 🎯 Feature 6: Filter Contact